You probably know that getting a foot massage is a great way to relax.

 A Shiatsu massage provides the kneading your muscles require in order to be stretched and compressed.

-Like the uPhoria, however, the Cloud Massage also offers everything you need, from vibration to air compression and heating.
+Like the Cloud Massage, however, the Human Touch Reflex Sol offers everything you need, from vibration to air compression and heating.

 Other Types of Foot and Calf Massagers